HalianElf/lemur-docker/README.md

 For more information on this take a look at the "Create certificates using CFSSL" section on [here](https://www.howtoforge.com/tutorial/integration-of-cfssl-with-the-lemur-certificate-manager/).

+## Building the Container

+If you wish to build this yourself, you will need to pull CFSSL for the intermediate container.

 ## Info

 * Shell access whilst the container is running: `docker exec -it lemur /bin/bash`